 - THE TOPPINGS.
 The toppings are usually a mix of raw fruits and vegetables that can be mixed and matched based off of what you have available.
 Common toppings are red onions, tomatoes, chilis, cilantro, mint, pomegranates, roasted potatoes, chickpeas, and avocado.
 Fruits like watermelon or apples don't make the cut here, unless specifically making fruit chaat.

-What makes Peanut Chaat
+Variations of Peanut Chaat

 Other delicious toppings for peanut chaat include:

-More Indian Recipes to try
+More Indian Snacks to try

 - Dice the onion, tomato, and chili pepper.
 Finely chop the cilantro.